 The reconciliation of the movements of the equity accounts that are part of the financing activities are presented in the consolidated statement of changes in equity.

-(Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)
+Notes to the consolidated financial statements (Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)

-22. Lease liabilities
+21. Lease liabilities

 Maturity analysis of contractual undiscounted cash flows of the lease liabilities is detailed below: